kathrinlin/customizing-aspnetcore-book/manuscript/09-actionfilters.md

 There are some more kind of filters, which all work similar.
 To learn more about the different kind of filters, you definitely need to [read the docs](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/filters).

-In the tenth part of the series we move to the actual view logic and extend the Razor Views with custom TagHelpers.
+In the tenth part of the series we move to the actual view logic and extend the Razor Views with custom **TagHelpers**.